stakater/mto-docs/content/integrations/grafana/readme.md

 * **Out of scope:**

   * Operating Grafana (resources, storage, backup/restore, version upgrades).
-  * Grafana plugins or dashboards not annotated for GEX.
+  * Grafana resources (plugins, dashboards, etc...) that are not provisioned through GEX i.e. installed directly into Grafana by user with [correct permissions][1]

 > GEX configures Grafana via the HTTP API.
 It does not modify Grafana Operator CRDs, avoiding installation lifecycle conflicts.